Kode/Kinc/updates.md

 * 2022-07-30: The html5-target has been renamed to emscripten.
 * 2022-07-23: Kinc and Kore have been split up into separate repositories.
 If you are using the Kinc-API and your repo points to https://github.com/Kode/Kinc or you are using the Kore-API and your repo points to https://github.com/Kode/Kore, things should just continue to work though.
 Otherwise, just change that, git fetch the changes and git reset to the latest commit on main.
 * 2022-06-06: The stencil-API changed a little to support separate stencil-settings for front-sides and back-sides.
 * 2022-05-02: The submodules have been reorganized so only the relevant files for the current system have to be downloaded.
-When doing a recursive clone everything is still pretty much as it used to be but alternatively you can now do a regular clone and the call Kinc/get_tools to only download what's actually needed.
+When doing a recursive clone everything is still pretty much as it used to be but alternatively you can now do a regular clone and then call Kinc/get_dlc to only download what's actually needed.

 Also kincmake has now been completely replaced by kmake but it should be compatible with old files so just call Kinc/make (without any node) and everything will just continue to work - maybe.
 * 2022-01-23: Blending has been reworked and blending-operations are actually blending-operations.
 The former blending-operations have been renamed to blending-factors.